awsdocs/aws-cdk-guide/doc_source/work-with-cdk-typescript.md

 Use the Node Package Manager \(`npm`\), included with Node\.js, to install and update AWS Construct Library modules for use by your apps, as well as other packages you need\. \(You may use `yarn` instead of `npm` if you prefer\.\) `npm` also installs the dependencies for those modules automatically\.

 The AWS CDK core module is named `@aws-cdk/core`\.
 AWS Construct Library modules are named like `@aws-cdk/SERVICE-NAME`\.
 The service name has an * a* prefix\.
 If you're unsure of a module's name, [search for it on NPM](https://www.npmjs.com/search?q=%40aws-cdk)\.

+**Note**
+The [CDK API Reference](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html) also shows the package names\.

 For example, the command below installs the modules for Amazon S3 and AWS Lambda\.

 ```
 npm install @aws-cdk/aws-s3 @aws-cdk/aws-lambda